Merger-inspired rotation laws and the low-T/W instability in neutron stars: Formalism

 \subsection{Stellar models}

-In order to determine the equilibrium configuration using the rotation law (\ref{eq:Uryu-law}) we need to fix three parameters: the index $p$ and the two constants $A$ and $B$ which control the degree of differential rotation.
+With the method outlined in Section \ref{sec:ES} we can construct stellar models to explore the effects of the rotation laws on the mode frequency and low T/W instability.
+We need to fix three parameters of the rotation law (\ref{eq:Uryu-law}): the index $p$ and the two constants $A$ and $B$ which control the degree of differential rotation.
 The rotation rate at the center, $\Omega_c$, is determined indirectly via the iterative method we outlined above.
 The parameter $A$, which is also present in the j-constant rotation law, controls the ratio between the equatorial and axial rotation rate.
 The parameter $B$ and the index $p$ in equation (\ref{eq:Uryu-law}) mainly affect the shape of the rotation profile and the position of a maximum away from the rotation axis (see figure \ref{fig:prof}).

-We consider two sets of solutions with rotation properties similar to the remnants of binary neutron-star mergers from nonlinear numerical evolutions \citep{2015PhRvD..91f4027K, 2017PhRvD..96d3004H, 2017PhRvD..96d3019K, 2019arXiv191004036D}.
+We consider, for our explorative work, two sets of solutions with rotation properties similar to the remnants of binary neutron-star mergers from nonlinear numerical evolutions \citep{2015PhRvD..91f4027K, 2017PhRvD..96d3004H, 2017PhRvD..96d3019K, 2019arXiv191004036D}.
+In these two sets of models we first choose and keep constant the parameters $p$ and $A$ while the parameter $B$ is varied to change the position and magnitude of the peak.
 For the first set of models we choose $p=1$, $A=0.316$ and three different values of $B$, namely $B=0.2$, 0.15 and 0.13 (note that the rotation parameters $A$ and $B$ are given in dimensionless units, $\hat A = A/R_{eq}$ and $\hat B = B/R_{eq}$, where $R_{eq}$ is the equatorial radius, but for clarity, we will continue to use $A$ and $B$ in the text).
-For these values we construct three sequences of differentially rotating stars, from the non-rotating models up to the extreme case of an axis ratio $R_p / R_{eq} = 0.05$, where $R_p$ and $R_{eq}$ are, respectively, the stellar radius at the pole and at the equator.
-The second family of models has $p=1.8$, $A=0.6$ and the three values $B=0.4$, 0.316, 0.28.
-The rotation profiles for these models are shown in figure \ref{fig:prof} together with the j-constant law for $A=0.316$ and $0.6$.
-By varying the rotational parameters we have constructed models with different maximum angular velocity, $\Omega_{\rm max}$, and degree of differential rotation.
-For instance, figure \ref{fig:prof} shows that the quantity $\Omega_{\rm max} / \Omega_{\rm c}$ varies between 1 and 2.8, while $\Omega_{\rm eq} / \Omega_{\rm c}$ is practically equal for all models with $p=1$.
-Meanwhile, for the case with $p=1.8$ the j-constant law leads to a slightly smaller value of $\Omega_{\rm eq} / \Omega_{\rm c}$ compared to the other three models.
-The main quantities of the models we use are reported in Tables \ref{tab:back-models-0}, \ref{tab:back-models-1} and \ref{tab:back-models-2}.
+For these values we construct three sequences of differentially rotating stars, from the non-rotating models up to the extreme case of an axis ratio $R_p / R_{\rm eq}= 0.05$, where $R_p$ and $R_{eq}$ are, respectively, the stellar radius at the pole and at the equator.
+Figure \ref{fig:prof} shows the rotation profile normalised to the central angular velocity, the effects of the parameter B on the shape of the rotation profile is clear.
+The maximum of $\Omega$ increases for smaller $B$.